pytmg/cli/beta/Documentation.md

 ### Modules

-There are no modules *required*, but at the moment, trying to import `cli.beta` will offer some modules to install from PyPI, but this will be removed once V2 is done.
+There are no modules *required*, but at the moment, but for some ungodly reason, importing `cli.beta` inflicts the MAIN `cli` file, which kinda forces you to install the required modules for V1.
+It's stupid, but you can install them and get it over with.

+> [!NOTE]
+> Once V2 is fully done, V1 will be put in a seperate folder, so that it doesn't force unnecessary module installation.

 > **Modules**
 > - keyboard